analysis-tools-dev/static-analysis/CONTRIBUTING.md

 ### Format

-The main `README.md` is just a rendered version of the data.
-To add a new tool, please create a file in the `data/tools` directory.
+⚠️ **The main `README.md` is just a rendered version of the data.
+Do not edit it manually.**

+To add a new tool, please create a file in the `data/tools` directory like `data/tools/<toolname>.yml`.
+Feel free to check out a few other YAML files in that directory to see how it should look like.

 - Make each tool description as precise as possible.
 Please limit the description to **500 characters**.
 - Add a license.
 If it's a proprietary tool, use `license: proprietary`.
 - Please add as many tags as possible.
-You can choose from the tags in `data/tags.yml` If a tool does not match any existing tag, feel free to add a new tag.
+You can choose from the tags in `data/tags.yml` If a tool does not match any existing tag, feel free to add a new tag but also add it to `data/tags.yml`.

 Finally, create a pull request with all your changes.
 You can call `make render` to check for errors before.
 This is optional, because it will also be done when creating a pull request.

 # How to mark a tool as unmaintained/deprecated